niplav/site/considerations_on_cryonics.md

 such as adding models for the probability of the development of life extension technology in the near future.

-The reader is encouraged to enter their own value and execute the script to determine whether it is advantageous for them to sign up for cryonics, and if yes, whether cryocrastination would be a good idea.
+The reader is encouraged to modify the variables and execute the script to determine whether it is advantageous for them to sign up for cryonics, and if yes, whether cryocrastination would be a good idea.